r0chellecn0/StreamCare2/README.md

 |10.2.1| Change photo | User's account photo will be changed after uploading photo change |Unit Test |Not Tested||
 |10.2.2| Delete | Users photo or stream message will be deleted after delete button is clicked |Unit Test |Not Tested||

+*known bug : some functionality not working due to AuthService component
 <h1> Prioritized Backlog Items </h1>